- Why was the Notice issued?

 How do I object to the Settlement?

+The deadline to object to the Settlement was February 25, 2020.
+The Court has granted final approval to the Settlement and Settlement Class Members can no longer object.
 If you are a Class Member, you can object to the Settlement if you don’t like any part of it.
 You can give reasons why you think the Court should not approve it.
 The Court will consider your views.
 To object, you must file with the Court a letter or brief stating that you object to the Settlement in Richard Behfarin v.
 Pruco Life Ins.
 Company et al., Case No. 17-cv-05290-MWF-FFM (C.D.
 California) and identify all your reasons for your objections (including citations and supporting evidence) and attach any materials you rely on for your objections.

 Your letter or brief must also include your name, your address, the basis upon which you claim to be a Class Member including the Policy Number of the applicable Class Policy(ies), and a statement that the person seeking to object is authorized to act on behalf of the Class Policy, the name and contact information of any and all attorneys representing, advising, or in any way assisting you in connection with your objection, and your signature.